Skip to content

 sort_by(*sort_values) πŸ”—

-Sort the rows for each patient by each of the supplied sort_values.
+Return a new frame with the rows sorted for each patient, by each of the supplied sort_values.

 Where more than one sort value is supplied then the first (i.e. left-most) value has highest priority and each subsequent sort value will only be used as a tie-breaker in case of an exact match among previous values.